-Section 7.3: Audience and Fees
+Section 7.3: Audience and Fees Date of Modification: August 2011

 GAAR sponsored continuing education courses shall be offered to all real estate licensees.

 Program Fees: Program fees will be assessed based upon a variety of factors such as length of program, instructor compensation and/or agreement, student material costs, royalty fee requirements (i.e. REBAC programs), etc.